 Personal Statement

 You are required to submit a 2-5 page personal statement.
-If you apply via LSAC, use the electronic attachment.
-The personal statement should include the applicant's professional and educational experience, special areas of interest, previous overseas experience, and any other information that supports the application.
-Please let us know if there is a special reason for applying to Duke Law School such as family members who are alumni or who are living in North Carolina, or a spouse or significant other with admission to a nearby school or who is also applying to the LLM program.
+The personal statement should include your professional and educational experience, special areas of interest, previous international experience, and any other information that supports your application.
+Please let us know if there is a special reason for applying to Duke Law School, such as family or friends who are living in North Carolina, a spouse or significant other with admission to a nearby school, or who is also applying to the LLM program.

 Recommendation Letters